Brazilian Small-lift launch vehicle program: VLN-AKR

 Based on the Montenegro project, which was being developed by its partner ACRUX, AKAER began developing the Akaer Nanosatellite Launch Vehicle, or VLN-AKR.

 The vehicle would have three stages, it would reuse the S-30 engines developed for the VS-30 and VSB-30 in the first and second stages, and would use an S-18 engine in the third stage, some sources say an engine based on a Sonda-2 rocket engine.

 Its launch was expected to take place in the first half of 2027.
 However, the project was suspended due to a failure to file financial accounts.

-ML-BR
+MLBR

-CENIC, for its part, decided to develop a rocket entirely from scratch, the Brazilian Microlauncher, ML-BR.
+CENIC, for its part, decided to develop a rocket entirely from scratch, the Brazilian Microlauncher, MLBR.
 The rocket's construction team includes Cenic Engenharia, ETSYS, Concert Space, Delsis and Plasmahub, Bizzu Space, Fibraforte, Almeida's and Horuseye Tech.

 The vehicle has three solid fuel stages, but the third stage will be replaced by a liquid fuel engine in future versions that are already being developed in parallel.

-The ML-BR will have a diameter of 1 meter, a height of 12 meters and a capacity of up to 30 kg for low earth orbit (LEO).
+The MLBR will have a diameter of 1 meter, a height of 12 meters and a capacity of up to 30 kg for low earth orbit (LEO).
 Its launch is expected to take place in 2026.